dino-/co-log-learn/README.md

 ## Description

 A project to explore the co-log libraries and learn how they work.
-Work may be done here on helper modules for co-log as well.

 ## Getting source